1721 – South Carolina formally incorporated as a royal colony.

 1765 – Patrick Henry’s historic speech against the Stamp Act, answering a cry of “Treason!” with, “If this be treason, make the most of it!”

-1849 – Lincoln says “You can fool some of the people all of the time, and all of the people some of the time, but you can no fool all of the people all of the time.”
+1849 – President Lincoln says “You can fool some of the people all the time, and all of the people some of the time, but you can not fool all of the people all the time.”

 1886 – American chemist John Pemberton begins to advertise Coca-Cola.

 1900 – Trademark “Escalator” registered by Otis Elevator Co.